ftlabs/fastclick/README.md

 * Android Browser since Android 2
 * PlayBook OS 1 and upwards

-FastClick doesn't attach any listeners on desktop browsers as it is not needed.
-Those that have been tested are:
+FastClick doesn't attach any listeners on desktop browsers or Chrome on Android with `user-scalable="no"` in the [viewport meta tag](https://developer.mozilla.org/en-US/docs/Mobile/Viewport_meta_tag) as it is not needed.

-* Safari
-* Chrome
-* Internet Explorer
-* Firefox
-* Opera

 ## Usage ##